I’d say that 90% of the giveaways I see on Instagram aren’t legal. In fact, when I see one that is legal it stands out.

 - To enter, create a new Pinterest Board with at least 20 unique pins showing products that would be in your dream Farmhouse kitchen, including your favorite tea towel from our line.

-- To enter, head over to SPONSOR’s website and find your favorite kitchen appliance and leave it as a comment on this post.
+- To enter, head over to SPONSOR’s website find your favorite kitchen appliance, and leave it as a comment on this post.

 - To enter, follow me on Instagram.